 The Digital Steps (Stepping Up) programme aims to provide free digital skills training for people who are seeking to improve employment opportunities or enhance their computer skills in general.

-Each module runs for up to 2 hours and will be delivered by a Community Librarian.
-Classes are delivered in very small groups.
+Each module runs for up to 2 hours.
+Classes are usually delivered one on one.
 Attendees may bring their own device or make use of a provided computer (free of charge).

 A range of courses will be offered, or can be catered to client needs.
 To look at the range of options click here.

-Digital training is currently unavailable, except via Zoom.
+Digital training can be provided via Zoom.
 Please email to enquire.

 Don't get caught out!
 There is a number of scams out there at the moment.